ntwalibas/blog/_posts/2024-03-08-introduction-to-quantum-designs.md

 - Antonio Anna Mele has a nice article that covers the mathematics related to the Haar measure in {% cite mele2024introduction %}.
-- Lin Zhang article {% cite zhang2015matrix %} with detailed calculations is a good starting point to learn how to do such calculations by hand.
+- Lin Zhang's article {% cite zhang2015matrix %} with detailed calculations is a good starting point to learn how to do such calculations by hand.
-- Olivia Di Matteo article {% cite DiMatteo_2014 %} has a detailed derivation
+- Olivia Di Matteo's article {% cite DiMatteo_2014 %} has a detailed derivation
     of the fact that the Clifford group is a $2$-design.
     This is good to help practice such calculations using a guide.
     Moreover, their tutorials on [unitary designs](https://pennylane.ai/qml/demos/tutorial_unitary_designs/)